 Buy-to-let mortgages in the Netherlands, also known as investment mortgages, are designed for individuals who want to purchase a property for the purpose of renting it out to tenants.
 A buy-to-let mortgage is provided by Dutch banks and financial institutions.
 It typically requires a larger down payment and higher interest rates compared to traditional residential mortgages.
 To qualify for a buy-to-let mortgage in the Netherlands, applicants must have a good credit score and a steady income.
 They may also be required to provide a detailed business plan outlining their rental property investment strategy.
 Additionally, the property being purchased must be income-generating, meaning it must be rented out to tenants.

-Requirements for buy-to-let mortgages in the Netherlands for expats
+Requirements for a buy-to-let mortgage for expats in the Netherlands

-Dutch banks offer mortgages for expats in the Netherlands, even for those who have not stayed in the Netherlands for an extended period of time.
+Dutch banks provide mortgages for expats in the Netherlands, even for those who have not resided in the Netherlands for an extended period of time.
 However, expats must meet specific qualifications in order to be eligible for a mortgage.
 These include:

 Can you use your current mortgage to buy a rental apartment?

 It is possible to use your existing mortgage to purchase a buy-to-let apartment.
 If you already own a home and have a mortgage, there are various options available.
 It is recommended to speak with a financial advisor to explore these options and determine the best course of action for your specific circumstances.
 This could include using your current house and mortgage to potentially secure a higher return on your investment.
 However, it is important to note that every case is different.
 It is crucial to consider all the pros and cons, tax implications and regulations before making a decision.